Is moving insurance worth it?

 Your homeowners insurance, renters insurance or condo insurance might cover part of your move.
 It’s a good idea to check with your insurance company to see what’s covered.
 Some insurance companies offer the following moving coverage:

 - Total loss coverage

-One problem with covering a move using an existing insurance plan is that your future premiums might increase if you make a claim.
+One potential problem using an existing insurance plan to cover a move: Your future premiums might increase if you make a claim.

 The cost of moving insurance varies based on the type of coverage you purchase and the details of the coverage.